adequatica/adequatica.github.io/_posts/2024-10-09-mocking-api-through-browser-devtools.md

 tags: mocking devtools
 ---

+Sometimes, as a test engineer, it is time to use the new features of the standard, seemingly familiar tools.

 For decades, to mock API responses for UI testing, QA engineers used special proxies and interceptors like [Charles](https://www.charlesproxy.com/), [Fiddler](https://www.telerik.com/fiddler), [Proxyman](https://proxyman.io/), [Requestly](https://requestly.com/), or [HTTP Toolkit](https://httptoolkit.com/); even [Postman has acquired similar functionality](https://learning.postman.com/docs/sending-requests/capturing-request-data/capture-with-proxy/).

 Under «mocking» API responses, I figuratively mean all kinds of overriding of different parts of [HTTP requests and responses](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages).
 This is a very important and useful tool by itself, which helps to test, prototype, and develop the frontend.